MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-tenant.md

 ms.date: 10/27/2023
 ms.author: godonnell

-#Customer intent: As a dev I want to prepare my customer tenant for building a single-page app (SPA) with Angular
+#Customer intent: As a dev I want to prepare my customer tenant for building a single-page app with Angular.
 ---

-# Tutorial: Prepare your customer tenant to authenticate users in an Angular single-page app (SPA)
+# Tutorial: Prepare your customer tenant to authenticate users in an Angular single-page app

 This tutorial series demonstrates how to build an Angular single-page application (SPA) and prepare it for authentication using the Microsoft Entra admin center.
-You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/overview/msal-overview) library to authenticate your app with your Microsoft Entra External ID for customers tenant.
+You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/overview/msal-overview) to authenticate your app with your Microsoft Entra External ID for customers tenant.

 In this tutorial: